pandoc-ext/fonts-and-alignment/README.md

     --css <path/to/file/specimen.css> --output <output.html> <input.md>
     ```

-    Again please take care to replace the placeholder above with your output, input and CSS files.
+    Again please take care to replace the placeholders above with your output, input and CSS files.

 Acknowledgements
 ------------------------------------------------------------------